HyperRays/mdexam/README.md

 ## 8. Worked solutions and feedback

-A `:::solution` container placed **directly after a question** attaches to it and is revealed once the exam is graded (unless the frontmatter disables this).
+A `:::solution` container is revealed once the exam is graded (unless the metadata disables this).
 It holds arbitrary markdown, including math:

 ```markdown